jeremyckahn/rekapi/docs/to-css.md

 var css = animation.toCSS();
 ````

 All `toCSS()` does is render a string.
-The most common thing to do with this string is to stick it into a <style> element somewhere on your page.
+The most common thing to do with this string is to stick it into a 'style' element somewhere on your page.

 ````javascript
 var style = document.createElement('style');